/ research, performances, texts, films, data /

-I felt a knot in my stomach as we took off.
-I was sitting on the plane back to Berlin, after the first ‘flashpoint’ of my doctoral studies at Goldsmiths University in London: my breath was shallow, my pulse was louder than the hissing drone of the vacuumed air inside the cabin.
-It was no fear of flying: I was considering the stretch of time that lay ahead – three years to come up with a ‘unique contribution to the world’s knowledge‘.
-As my system geared towards overdrive as the roaring engines had done a few minutes ago ,before the humming began, my mind immediately glimpsed with anxiety at the prospect of the work to come, and I wondered ‘but what about my free time?’
+There is a knot in my stomach as we take off.
+I am sitting on the plane back to Berlin after the first meetings at the university: my breath is shallow, my pulse louder than the hissing drone of the vacuumed air inside the cabin.
+It was no fear of flying: I was considering the stretch of time that lay ahead – three years to make a ‘unique contribution to knowledge‘.
+My inner systems were gearing into overdrive as the roaring engines had done a few minutes ago, just before the humming began.
+I was anxiously glimpsing at the prospect of the work to come, and I wondered ‘but what about free time?’

 PHASE 1 / ‘What do we know about free time?’